Black Cat (1991 film)

 Black Cat (黑貓 (Hēi māo)) is a 1991 Hong Kong action film directed and produced by Stephen Shin.
 The film stars Jade Leung as Catherine who accidentally kills a truck driver.
 After escaping trial, she is captured by medics who insert a "Black Cat" chip into her brain putting her under the complete control of the American CIA.
 The CIA makes her into a new CIA agent known as Erica.

-Director Stephen Shin originally wanted the film to be a straight remake of Luc Besson's film La Femme Nikita but couldn't after Disney purchased the rights for an American remake.
+Director Stephen Shin originally wanted the film to be a straight remake of Luc Besson's film La Femme Nikita but couldn't after Warner Bros. purchased the rights for an American remake, which became John Badham's Point of No Return.
 Critics compared the film unfavorably to La Femme Nikita.
 Jade Leung won the award for Best Newcomer at the 11th Hong Kong Film Awards for her role in the film.
 A sequel titled Black Cat 2: The Assassination of President Yeltsin was released in 1992.

+Plot summary

+Catherine, a young Chinese drifter working at a New York truck stop, is harassed by a long haul driver, and stabs him with a fork in retaliation, which gets her fired.
+Waiting for him in the parking lot, she feigns interest in exchanging sex for money, but after he pays her, she hits him with a rock and kicks him into momentary immobility.
+As she walks away, he recovers and grabs her from behind and hurls her through the truck stop window, and they continue fighting.
+The restaurant owner calls the cops, and fires a shot into the air to try stopping the fight.
+Cat picks up a shard of broken glass from the shattered window, charges at the trucker, and stabs the glass shard repeatedly into his torso.
+In the melee, the trucker knocks out the owner, and Cat obtains the owner's gun, and shoots the trucker, who collapses dead on top of her.
+After passing out, she is revived by an arriving police officer, and out of reflex, shoots the officer, killing him instantly.

+In custody, the police abuse Cat, forcing her to strip search in front of female officers, and one in turn later attacks her in the shower with a billy-club.
+Cat turns the tables, snatches the billy-club and beats down the female officer.
+When taken to court, while attempting to use the bathroom, a hitman comes for her.
+Using a wire from the toilet, she undoes her handcuffs, knocks out the hitman with the lid, steals his gun, and makes a break for freedom.
+Outside the courthouse, she runs through the streets, and upon turning into an alley, a car pulls out, the driver produces a rifle, takes aim, and fires a tranquilizer shot at her.